tillsanders/openElectionCompassWebsite/guide/organisation/10-phase-8.md

   to take care of the deployment.
 - Make sure, that your test run is not accessible to the public.
 Your staging environment should only be accessible from certain places or by a complicated URL or even better – a password.
 - You can now take a look at the result.
-Try it out, give it to your team and the people that participated in your workshop(s).
+Try it, give it to your team and the people that participated in your workshop(s).
 Gather their feedback.
 - Make small adjustments until everything is ready for the big day!